 Project objectives and scope

-The survey will seek to ask a range of questions of acute leukaemia patients and their caregivers around their experiences of the disease from initial diagnosis to through treatment and recovery period.
+The survey will seek to ask a range of questions of acute leukaemia patients around their experiences of the disease from initial diagnosis to through treatment and recovery period.

 The design, distribution, analysis will all be undertaken to the highest quality professional standards and methodologies, with the full collaboration and validation from patients, patient advocacy groups, and acute leukaemia experts.